UiL-OTS-labs/jspsych-uil-template-docs/README.md

 ## The templates in a 'jsPsych' perspective
 As always, the easy things tend to be easy to read (lines of code and examples) and understand, but in order to conduct a full-fledged online experiment, you need to invest a lot more time to make things work.
 This is why we chose to equip this selection of templates with the aforemetioned 'standard components' (consent, survey, a shared common utilities library).
 Also, by default, the templates implement stimulus lists with a so-called _'timelineVariable'_ implementation.

-The following is true with regard to how these templates have evolved:

-- More complex experiment requirements requires more and/or more complex code.
-- More code requires better organisation of code.
-- Better organisation of code leads to more files to edit in order to adapt a template.

-We have aimed to find a balance between template code organisation and following the typical _'jsPsych way of doing things'_.

-A 'bare bones' jsPsych experiment can consist of _only one specialised html file_ and a folder with the jsPysch library --or--, a link to an online version with the jsPsych javascript library.
-With our templates, we usually ship the following files by default:

-- An ```index.html``` file which is the 'landing page' for each jsPsych experiment template folder (minimal jsPsych).
-- A ```consent_page.html``` 'placeholder', an external html file for informed consent.
-- A ```stimuli.js``` file where you can configure stimulus lists and timelineVariable fields.
-- A ```instruction.js``` file where you are tempted to think about specific instructions.
-- A ```globals.js``` file where some defaults for relevant variables and 'constants' for the template experiment's index.html are defined.

-In some cases, plugins and/or other files can also be found, for instance in the case of the self-paced reading template.
-More details on how and where to adapt files to suit your needs will follow in time.

-## Modes of using jsPsych (and our templates)
+## Modes of using jsPsych (and the templates)
 There are multiple ways to test, run and configure jsPsych-based experiments:

-- Locally on your (or a participant's) PC, by double clicking the html file.
+- Locally on your (or a participant's) PC, by double-clicking the `index.html` file.
 - Full web server implementation (getting a link to the experiment, served by ICT&Media).

 These two modes will likely confuse those who are not web developers, but the bottom line is:

-- A locally developed experiment will not guarantee that the same experiment will run in a server setup, or vice versa.
+- A locally developed experiment will _not guarantee that the same experiment will run in a server setup__, or vice versa!

 Many browsers and versions have their own defaults for security like 'autoplay', allowing sounds, pop-ups and alerts, importing images from local sources, etc. It is impossible to know 100% sure if things will work in your browser in advance, so be prepared to deal with some confusion.

 ## For 'real' online data collection, you will need a server-based setup.
 While you could -- in principle -- use jsPsych in the traditional lab context, it will typically not make a lot of sense.
 Especially if you want to store your research data for an experiment in one place, a web-server setup is the way to go.
-Read on to find out how this can be done, if some conditions are met.

 # From template to your own online experiment